 What is an ally?
 What do I have to do to be an ally?An ally is someone that does not identify as LGBTQ, but is committed to supporting the community and those that are.

 I really want to help, but my parents don’t think that gay or transgender people should have rights.
-What can I do?At its core, Equalize is about fully accepting everyone as equal, hence the name Equalize.
+What can I do?Our organization is about fully accepting everyone as equal, hence the name Equalize.
 The way that we interpret that here is through helping people understand that those who identify as LGBTQ are just as human as those who don’t.
 We all are unique individuals with our own identities, and sexuality and gender expression are only a part of that.
 Although that’s the piece that we focus on, our true objective is to "equalize" everyone.
 If you want to help us out, you can explain to your parents that no one should have to suffer or live in fear for any characteristic about them (sexual/gender identity or otherwise).

 Questions About LGBTQ

 These are all really great questions with really complicated answers that we couldn’t possibly begin to tackle in a couple of sentences here.
 Please check out http://www.scarleteen.com/ to learn all about sex between folks of all identities.

 We just happen to have a handy-dandy glossary where you can find out what all of those words mean.
 If you see a word used on this site that you haven’t heard before and it isn’t in our glossary, shoot us an email to firstname.lastname@example.org and we’ll be sure to add it.

 Although it used to be considered completely offensive, the word has been reclaimed.
 Queer is used by many people as an umbrella term for their sexuality and/or gender identity because they don’t feel that other words like gay or lesbian accurately describe them.
 Generally, people that use the word queer have a more fluid identity than those who use gay, lesbian, or bisexual.
 It’s only offensive if it’s used offensively.